meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ### Example

-- Implement our own dictionary keeping keys in sorted order.
+- Implement our own dictionary keeping keys in sorted order
+- Keys and values kept in a binary search tree
-- Searches O(lg n).
+- Insertions, searches, deletions O(lg n) on average
-- Unbalanced
+- Unbalanced, you should use [`sortedcontainers`](https://github.com/grantjenks/python-sortedcontainers/) for anything real

 Why this?

 1. Property-based tests are not only for functional programming
-1. It's complex enough to deserve good testing
+1. It's complex enough to possibly have tricky bugs
-1. I'm currently interested in algorithms and datastructures
+1. I'm interested in datastructures and algorithms

 ### What the code should do